Machine-Learning-for-Medical-Language/long-clinical-doc/README.md

  --output_path ${OUTPUT_PATH}
 ```

-5. Please make it sure to check the number of processed datapoints.
+5. Please make sure to check the number of processed datapoints.
 If the numbers match the values written below, then the contents of the datasets are identical to our version.
 (Note that this integrity check does not verify the order of instances in the datasets.)
 ```